Cipher Hunt

-The Cipher Hunt was an alternate reality game and international scavenger hunt created by animator and voice actor Alex Hirsch based on his animated series Gravity Falls.
+The Cipher Hunt was an alternate reality game and international scavenger hunt created by storyboard artist and voice actor Alex Hirsch based on his animated series Gravity Falls.
 The goal was to find the real-life statue of the series' antagonist Bill Cipher, which was briefly glimpsed at the end of the series finale.
 The hunt involved retrieving and decoding clues hidden in various locations worldwide.

-The Cipher Hunt began on July 20, 2016 in Saint Petersburg, Russia, and concluded on August 2, 2016 in a forest in Reedsport, Oregon, where the statue was found.
-The statue was later taken by local authorities due to a property dispute and was temporarily displayed at Bicentennial Park in Reedsport, before it was relocated permanently to Confusion Hill, a roadside attraction in Piercy, California.
+The Cipher Hunt began on July 20, 2016, in Saint Petersburg, Russia, and concluded on August 2, 2016, in a forest in Reedsport, Oregon, where the statue was found.
+The statue was later taken by local authorities because of a property dispute and was temporarily displayed at Bicentennial Park in Reedsport before it was relocated permanently to Confusion Hill, a roadside attraction in Piercy, California.

 Creation

-In the Gravity Falls behind the scenes documentary One Crazy Summer, which was included as a special feature in the Gravity Falls: The Complete Series collector's edition DVD box set released by Shout!
-Factory, series creator Alex Hirsch discussed the origins of the Cipher Hunt.
-As Gravity Falls is a show about mystery, Hirsch wanted to give fans one final mystery that no one was expecting and that no show had ever done before.
-He very quickly came up with the idea of sending fans on a worldwide treasure hunt for a real life Bill Cipher statue.
-Hirsch recruited the show's art director Ian Worrel to assist him with planning out the hunt.
-Worrel designed a spreadsheet of all of the locations that would be used in the hunt.
-Hirsch got a friend of a friend of his, Fon Davis, a prop fabricator for movies and a judge on the ABC robot combat game show BattleBots, to design and build a statue of Bill Cipher out of plexiglass, as it's made to withstand the elements.
-They rubbed glue with seeds in it on the statue, so that it would start to grow moss and look like it had been in the woods for years.
-Hirsch then took a trip to Reedsport, Oregon and found a woman who was willing to let him install a statue on her property that people would hunt for.
-They then drove the statue up to Reedsport, installed the statue in the ground, and recorded a few seconds of footage of the statue to insert into the end of Gravity Falls' series finale, "Weirdmageddon 3: Take Back The Falls".
-After the finale aired on Disney XD on February 15, 2016, Hirsch took a trip to a couple of conventions and vacation spots and he would secretly leave behind a clue for the hunt at every place he visited.
+In the Gravity Falls behind-the-scenes documentary One Crazy Summer, included in the collector's edition DVD box set for the show, series creator Alex Hirsch discussed the origins of the Cipher Hunt.
+Hirsch expresses in the documentary that he wanted to give the fans one final mystery none were expecting, in tune with the show's theme.
+He came up with the idea of a global treasure hunt for a real-life Bill Cipher statue, and recruited the show's art director Ian Worrel to help with planning the hunt and its locations.

+Fon Davis, a movie prop master and friend of Hirsch, was enlisted to design and build Bill Cipher's statue out of plexiglass, which is durable against the elements.
+They rubbed glue with seeds inside it so the statue would grow moss and look more aged.
+Hirsch then took a trip to Reedsport, Oregon and found a woman willing to let him install a statue on her property for people to hunt down.
+They then drove the statue up to Reedsport, installed the statue there, and recorded a few seconds of footage of it for the end of Gravity Falls' series finale, "Weirdmageddon 3: Take Back the Falls".
+After the finale aired on Disney XD on February 15, 2016, Hirsch took a trip to a couple of conventions and vacation spots, and he would secretly leave behind a clue for the hunt at every place he visited.